-yung-lysenko-deactivated2014040 asked: Why do you not favor Ron Paul running for President in 2012?
+yung-lysenko-deactivated2014040 said: Why do you not favor Ron Paul running for President in 2012?
 Old age?

 I mean if I think there is one man capable of running this country, one man who truly understands American monetary and fiscal policy, it is Ron Paul.
 I could not ask for a more perfect candidate to run!